Nitrux/travis-ci-templates/README.md

 # Nitrux Travis CI Templates
-A collection of files that we use to build packages in Travis CI
+A collection of files that we use to build packages in Travis CI.

 # Issues
 If you find problems with the contents of this repository please create an issue.